FlowForwarding/dobby_rest/README.md

 - max_depth - maximum search depth from starting identifier (e.g., vname1)
 - traversal - graph traversal algorithm ("depth" for depth first or "breadth" for breadth first)
 - max_size - maximum number of identifiers in the result set (not implemented)
 - match_metadata - only follow links from identifiers with metadata matching these key/value pairs.
-The identifier's metadata must match all of the key.values pairs. (not implemented)
+The identifier's metadata must match all of the key/value pairs.
 - match_links - only follow links with metadata matching these key/value pairs.
 The link's metadata must match all of the key/value pairs. (not implemented)
 - results_filter - list of metadata keys to include in the metadata in the results.
-If not given or "all" (instead of a list), then all of the metadata is included. (not implemented)
+If not given or "all" (instead of a list), then all of the metadata is included.
-- match_terminal - do not follow links from an identifer that has metadata matching these key/value pairs. (not implemented)
+- match_terminal - stop the search when the identifer has metadata matching these key/value pairs.
+The identifier's metadata mush match all of the key/value pairs.
+The identifier and link is included in the result.
 - result is a list of identifiers and links.

 ###Example 7 - search response JSON